The University of Toronto has long been in the forefront of leadership development in kinesiology and physical education.

 There is growing public awareness of the consequences of inactivity and the importance of daily physical education within the school system for cognitive and social development, thus increasing the relevance of our degree.
 There is also a growing awareness of the role of physical activity/exercise in the prevention and treatment of the leading causes of illness and death.
 Kinesiology refers to the study of human movement in the broadest sense and as such involves an integrated range of knowledge spanning the biophysical, psychological, and physical cultural areas of study.

 Faculty members have made notable contributions to research and the development of community institutions.
 Dr. Harry Ebbs, director between 1953-63 and 1967-72, was a pioneer in the health screening of school age children and the training of summer camp leaders.
 Dr. Juri Daniel, director between 1972 and 1979, is a pioneer in the study of stress and the development of adult fitness programs.
 Dr. Roy Shephard, director between 1979 and 1991, is a world-renowned investigator in exercise physiology.
-Dr. Bruce Kidd, director between 1991 to 1998 and dean between 1998-2011, is a leading sports historian and Olympic analyst.
-Dr. Ira Jacobs, who became dean in July 2010, is an internationally recognized exercise physiologist.
+Dr. Bruce Kidd, director between 1991 to 1998 and dean between 1998-2010, is a leading sports historian and Olympic analyst.
+Dr. Ira Jacobs, dean between 2010-2021, is an internationally recognized exercise physiologist.
+Dr. Gretchen Kerr, who became dean in July 2021, is an internationally esteemed scholar in sport psychology.